 What else?
 Well, it turns out that preparing to return to the office is a large task for any of us given the new government guidelines around social distancing, cleaning, face masks, public transport and all that good stuff.

 As a company, we are making strides in our planning but have a bit to go yet.
 I never expected there to be so much to it.
 And it’s the small things that will catch you out as well – How have you all been getting on with your own planning?
 If you have not started yet I highly recommend you do as I am sure now it will not be as quick as anyone thinks.

 From a security point of view, there is a lot of work ahead in making sure when we all return to the office that we do so in a safe and secure manner both in regards to people and systems.
-For weeks now peoples laptops (either work or BYOD) have not been on corporate networks (asides from whatever remote access you have allowed) and instead they have been on home WiFi, probably left unlocked for longer than normal, not behind office secure firewall and security but rather home security and the list goes on.
+We’ve been playing around with JumpCloud, but for weeks now peoples laptops (either work or BYOD) have not been on corporate networks (asides from whatever remote access you have allowed) and instead, they have been on home WiFi, probably left unlocked for longer than normal, not behind office secure firewall and security but rather home security and the list goes on.
 When the green light is given for office returns, how are you going to bring them all back online safely?
 Just go for it and see what happens or with careful planning and policies in place?
 For us, it will be the latter and next week I will be turning my attention to exactly what that will mean for us and coming up with a policy which everyone can then be made aware of.
 IT Governance has been running a series of webinars of this subject which I have found very useful.
 If you are looking for advice on this area, check them out.